-- 1.1 The purpose of the Network Options Assessment (NOA) is 'to facilitate the development of an efficient, co-ordinated and economical system of electricity transmission and the development of efficient interconnector capacity.'
-This must be consistent with the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS).
+- 1.1 The purpose of the Network Options Assessment (NOA) is 'to facilitate the development of an efficient, co-ordinated and economical system of electricity transmission and the development of efficient interconnector capacity.'1 This must be consistent with the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS).
 At the same time, the NOA process enables the development of the system in a manner that will achieve the Electricity System Operator (ESO)'s ambitions and government net zero targets. - 1.2 This document provides an overview of the aims of the NOA and details the methodology which describes how the ESO assesses the required levels of network transfer, the options provided by the transmission owners to meet this requirement and recommends options for further development.
-It is important to note that whilst the ESO recommends progressing options in order to meet system needs, any investment decisions remain with the Transmission Owners (TOs) or other relevant parties as appropriate.
-This methodology will be used in preparing the 2022/23 NOA report, to be published in 2023. - 1.3 This methodology describes the end-to-end process from the analysis to the publication of the NOA report and identifies the roles and responsibilities of the ESO and TOs.
+It is important to note that whilst the ESO recommends progressing options in order to meet system needs, any investment decisions remain with the Transmission Owners (TOs) or other relevant parties as appropriate. - 1.3 This methodology describes the end-to-end process from the analysis to the publication of the NOA report and identifies the roles and responsibilities of the ESO and TOs.
 It includes timescales as set in Electricity Transmission Standard Licence Condition C27.
 Ofgem, 'The Authority', can change these, which will change the NOA timescales below. - 1.4 Where this methodology refers to 'TOs', it means onshore TOs.